Lighting Cues are only available with SCS Professional and higher license levels. DMX is used for primarily for lighting control.

 Hotkey/External 'note' and 'toggle' cues

-Although 'trigger' hotkey or external activation is not recommended for the reason stated above, apart from DBO cues, using 'note' hotkey or external activation can be useful.
+Using 'note' or 'toggle' hotkeys or external activation can be useful.
 With hotkey 'note' activation, when the hotkey is pressed and held down SCS plays the lighting cue as normal, but when the hotkey is released SCS resets the designated DMX channels to their values prior to the hotkey being pressed.
 This can be useful for audience blinders, lightning effects, flashes from explosions, etc. With 'toggle' activation, if the current toggle state = 1 (as shown in the hotkey list in the main window) then SCS saves the current DMX channel values for channels used by this cue, and then plays the lighting cue as normal.
 If the current toggle state = 0 the SCS resets the DMX channel values from the previously-saved values.
 These actions also apply to the corresponding external activation methods.

 Note: SCS sets all DMX channel values to 0 on startup and closedown.